 About the Author

-Matt Brady, CPA, Partner in Cherry Bekaert’s Industrial Group under THInc (Technology, Health & Life Sciences and Industrial), specializes in tax planning and compliance for multi-state C corporations, S corporations and high-net-worth individuals.
+Matt Brady, CPA, Partner in Cherry Bekaert’s Industrial Group, specializes in tax planning and compliance for multi-state C corporations, S corporations and high-net-worth individuals.
 When working on large corporate and pass-through entity tax compliance, he focuses on state and local tax, credits and incentives, and tax provisions (ASC 740).
 Prior to joining Cherry Bekaert, he spent four years at a Big Four Firm and five years with a Hampton Roads-based SEC registrant.